Improved Pseudolocality on Large Hyperbolic Balls: Introduction

 In the hyperbolic setting, namely, when we have that $ \B_{g(0)} ( x_0 , R) $ is isometric to a hyperbolic disc of radius $R,$ Theorem \ref{Chenpseudo} can again be applied.
 However, the requirement that $| \K_{g(0)} | \leq r_0^{-2}$ throughout $\B_{g(0)} (x_0 , r_0)$ limits us to considering only radii $r_0 \in (0, 1].$ Therefore the Gauss curvature at $x_0$ may only be controlled for some fixed order one time, irrespective of how large $R$ is.

-Our first main result establishes that, provided a sufficiently large initial ball is isometric to a hyperbolic disc of the same radius, the Gauss curvature at the central point remains bounded for a time that is exponential in the radius.
+Our first main result establishes that, provided a sufficiently large initial ball is isometric to a hyperbolic disc of the same radius, the flow remains almost hyperbolic (in a scaled sense) at the central point for a time that is exponential in the radius.

 \begin{theorem}[{\bf{Improved control time with equality on large initial ball}}] For any $ \al \in (0,1]$ there exist constants $\cR = \cR (\al ) > 0$ and $c = c(\al ) >0$ for which the following holds: